 For some reason I recalled last night a Kafka story called, I think, The Hunger Artist.
 It’s a very Kafkaesque tale, absurd and ultimately poignant.
 It’s about a man who works in a circus, famous for fasting.
 The crowds come to see him, a skinny man in a cage.
-Overtime his appeal fades – he does nothing after all except not eat.
-He is shifted away from a place of prominence, and largely forgotten.
+Overtime his appeal fades – he does nothing after all except sit there without eating.
+He is shifted away from a place of prominence and largely forgotten.
 One day he is re-discovered in some corner of the circus, on the verge of death from starvation.
 His final words are that he ‘could never find anything he liked to eat’.
 It’s beautifully banal, and that’s the story.

 So what made me think of this now?
 That’s an interesting question – but then how does one thing lead to another?
 I don’t know the answer to either question.
 It’s there in your head, dredged up from the depths for reasons unknown, and perhaps for no reason at all, perhaps just randomly.
 Randomness exists.
 It’s a real thing of substance.
 But I think in situations such as this randomness has little part.
 Randomness, I think, influences the external.
 The internal has its own rhyme and reason, even when the reason is barely rational.
 So I think.

 I want to be down the beach come new year’s eve, at Wye River where I have an invite from the Cheeses.
-Donna is at a loose end though and I feel some responsibility for her.
-I’ve also got an invite to a party of the city and she was interested in coming along.
-If that’s what she wants to do I’ll delay my trip to Wye River for a few days – but I really need to get it sorted.
-As usual though, Donna is all over the place.
+Donna is at a loose end, though, and I feel some responsibility for her.
+I’ve also got an invite to a party in the city, and she was interested in coming along.
+If that’s what she wants to do, I’ll delay my trip to Wye River for a few days – but I really need to get it sorted.
+As usual, though, Donna is all over the place.

-In this case I’m thinking that sex is a circuit-breaker for me.
+This time, I’m thinking that sex is a circuit-breaker for me.
 Go hard and obliterate myself in the act.
-So often when I’m confused or uncertain I’m moved to acts of relative violence.
+So often, when I’m confused or uncertain, I’m moved to acts of relative violence.
 I’m not punching people in the head, but sex comes to the front of mind, or I bury myself in work – I’ve had a majorly productive week.
 It’s because my mind is going at a million miles an hour and I need to burn that energy somehow.
-And so I think I just need to have sex and that will solve everything.
+And so I think, get fucked, and that will solve everything.
 For an hour or so it seems an alluring option, do that and let the pieces fall.
 It’s very much a male option.